-The October Dome gold-copper property in central BC, near the town of Likely.
+The October Dome gold-copper property is located in central BC, near the town of Likely.
 The October Dome property is located 10 km north of Imperial Metals Corporation's ("Imperial") Mount Polley porphyry copper gold mine property and 7 km to the southeast of Osisko Gold Royalties Ltd.'s QR skarn gold mine property.
 The October Dome claims are subject to net smelter return ("NSR") royalties of between 1.5% and 2%.
 In 2013 a 1,086-metre (six holes) diamond drill program by the previous property owner targeted the northern end of a four-kilometre-long gold and arsenic soil anomaly that is coincident with an induced polarization (IP) chargeability anomaly.
 Holes OD-5 through OD-7 encountered diorite and monzonite intrusions within hornfelsed sediments and propylitized basalts.
 Hole OD-6 encountered a 15-metre core length of massive magnetite skarn with semi-massive pyrite layers accompanied by chalcopyrite, epidote and garnet at the sediment/basalt contact.
 A nine-metre section of this skarn assayed 0.7 gram per tonne gold, including a three-metre length that returned 1.3 g/t Au.
 For full details of the drill program reference should be made to Bearing Resources news release dated December 3, 2013.

-Since 2018, Commander has completed magnetic surveys, data compilation, Magnetic susceptibility measurements of historical core soil sampling and geological mapping Key targets on the property focused area are gold-bearing magnetite skarns associated with alkalic-style porphyry copper-gold systems.
+Since 2018, Commander has completed magnetic surveys, data compilation, magnetic susceptibility measurements of historical core soil sampling and geological mapping.
+Key targets on the property are gold-bearing magnetite skarns associated with alkalic-style porphyry copper-gold systems and alkalic-style porphyry copper gold deposits akin to Mt.
+Polley.

 In 2022, a small work program of geological mapping, sampling and reprocessing (3D Inversion) of historical Induced Polarization surveys were completed followed by a helicopter supported airborne magnetic survey over the property.
-Work in late 2023 will include a ground-based MT survey.
+Work in late 2023 included a ground-based MT survey.
+Compilation work is ongoing and the results of the MT survey are still pending.

 All project analytical work was performed by Bureau Veritas in Vancouver, BC.
 Rocks were crushed, split and pulverized with a subset of 250 g rock sieved to 200 mesh and analyzed for gold by fire assay fusion Au by ICP-ES 30 and soils were analyzed by selecting an 80-mesh subsample and analyses by aqua-regia and Ultratrace ICP-MS analysis.
-Preparations will begin in October 2023 for an anticipated drill program in 2024.